OpenLMIS/openlmis-ref-distro/docs/source/architecture/interop.md

 ***

-OpenLMIS may also receive [status alerts][] about equipment functionality, which is normally sourced from a Remote Temperature Monitoring Device, such as Nexleaf's [ColdTrace][].
+OpenLMIS may also receive [status alerts][] about equipment functionality, which is normally sourced from a Remote Temperature Monitoring (RTM) device, such as Nexleaf's [ColdTrace][].

 [WHO's PQS]: http://apps.who.int/immunization_standards/vaccine_quality/pqs_catalogue/